colab-coop/bylaws/ARTICLE-7.markdown

 ### Section 7.1  Fiscal Year

-The fiscal year of the Corporation shall end at the close of the business day on the last day of January of each year.
+The fiscal year of the Corporation shall end at the close of the business day on the last day of December of each year.

 ### Section 7.2 Terms Defined